mcd500/teep-device/README.md

 +-- teep-broker-app     --- Main body of handling TEEP Protocol on Linux side +-- tiny-tam            --- Small TAM implementation
 ```
-# Building TEEP-Device with docker
+# Building TEEP-Device with Docker

 We have prepared Docker images to provide the environment of building and developing TEEP-Device to reduce the overhead of preparing them individually.

 The TEEP-Device requires TA-Ref which provides a unified SDK among different TEEs for three CPU architectures, Keystone for RISC-V, OP-TEE for Arm64 and SGX for Intel.

-Without the prepared docker images, the developer will be required to build a massing software stack of Keystone, OP-TEE and SGX and install them on his/her development machine which needs downloading large sizes of source codes, a long time for building them.
+Without the prepared Docker images, the developer will be required to build a massing software stack of Keystone, OP-TEE and SGX and install them on his/her development machine which needs downloading large sizes of source codes, a long time for building them.
 Also it may result in every individual having a slightly different environment which makes it difficult to reproduce when encountering errors.

 The Docker images provide an easy to prepare development environment for TEEP-Device.

 ## Preparation for Docker

-For building TEEP-Device with docker, it is required to install docker on Ubuntu.
+For building TEEP-Device with Docker, it is required to install Docker on Ubuntu.

-For the first time users of docker, please have a look on https://docs.docker.com/engine/
+For the first time users of Docker, please have a look on https://docs.docker.com/engine/.

 The following installation steps is for Ubuntu 20.04